torisrobloxmarket-lang/Siounsniojsipjns/README.md

             local hpPercent = hum.Health / hum.MaxHealth

             if hpPercent <= 0.35 then
-                -- Disable collision to fall and die quickly plat.CanCollide = false
+                -- Disable collision to fall into void and die quickly plat.CanCollide = false
             else
                 plat.CanCollide = true